qijianpeng/awesome-edge-computing/README.md

   A set of new mobile computing applications that build upon OpenStack++ and leverage its support for cloudlets is also supported.

+- [OpenYurt](https://github.com/openyurtio/openyurt): OpenYurt has been designed
+  to meet various DevOps requirements against typical edge infrastructures.
+It provides the same user experience for managing the edge applications as if they were running in the cloud infrastructure.
+It addresses specific challenges for cloud-edge orchestration in Kubernetes such as unreliable or disconnected cloud-edge networking, edge node autonomy, edge device management, region-aware deployment and so on.
+OpenYurt preserves intact Kubernetes API compatibility, is vendor agnostic, and more importantly, is SIMPLE to use.

 - [SimFlex](https://parsa.epfl.ch/simflex/): SimFlex is proceeding along two synergistic fronts: (1) Flexus is a powerful and flexible simulator framework that allows full-system simulation that relies heavily on well-defined